-Skillet Apple Crisp is a simple classic dessert that’s easy to make.
-If I have a craving for apple pie, but am feeling lazy, I make a crisp instead.
-It satisfies the pie craving without having to make pastry.
+Skillet Apple Crisp is a simple classic dessert that's easy to make.
+If I have a craving for apple pie but am feeling lazy, I make a crisp instead.
+It satisfies the pie craving without having to make the pastry.

 But don't stress about apple varieties!
 Because any apple will make a delicious apple crisp.

 You can top this skillet apple crisp with vanilla ice cream, which is wonderful.
 But I drizzled the warm crisp with salted caramel sauce for a delicious caramel apple treat.
 You can buy caramel sauce, or make your own Salted Caramel Sauce, which is super versatile and great to have in the fridge.
 For other delicious toppings, you may want to try crème fraîche, mascarpone cheese, frozen yogurt, or lemon curd, or of course, whipped cream.